 How to Get a Housing Rental License in Philadelphia

 Every landlord or entity that rents-out a residential housing unit in Philadelphia is required to obtain a rental license (formerly known as a housing inspection license).
-The following is a simple step-by-step guide to walk you through the process of getting your rental license(s):

 Step 1: Obtain a Commercial Activity License and a Philadelphia Business Tax Account Number